 Paul & Daisy Soros Fellowships for New Americans.

-Application deadline is January 14 every year- Amount: Varies.
+Scholarship for LGBTQ students.
+Application deadline is January 19 every year.

 As the nation's oldest and most successful minority higher education assistance organization, the UNCF's mission is to provide financial support to its 39 member institutions and increase minority degree attainment by reducing financial barriers to college.
 UNCF institutions and other historically black colleges and universities are highly effective, awarding 25 percent of African American baccalaureate degrees.
 UNCF administers more than 300 programs, including scholarship, internship and fellowship programs, mentoring, summer enrichment, and curriculum and faculty development programs.
 Today, UNCF supports more than 65,000 students at more than 900 colleges and universities across the country.